PaluMacil/mudbucket/README.md

 Do not use this as a standing server.
 I did not mitigate enough likely security risks to recommend this for a normal production or even personal persistent use.

+## Roadmap

+I don't explicitly have plans to work on this, but I very well might create a way to log in and manage tokens so that you don't need to have tokens configured at launch.
+I might also add actual security features.
+This would likely largely be accomplished by using an external OIDC provider.

 ## License

-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the MIT License -- see [LICENSE.txt](./LICENSE.txt) file for details.